actionless/firefox_search_bulbapedia/README.md

 ## configuration

-You can edit Jackett URL or customize name in `./manifest.json`.
+You can edit the URL or customize name in `./manifest.json`.

 Icons can be just replaced in `./icons/` directory before the build.